imahsa/react-video-watching-project/README.md

-# React/Redux Video Sharing Website
+# React Video Sharing Website

-An implementation of a video sharing website like YouTube.com with React/Redux.
+Implementation of a video watching website like YouTube.com with React using YouTube API.

+##App ScreenShot